Troubleshooting

 Reset Podman settings: podman system reset

-This command enables the linger feature, ensuring that the user session remains active even when no one is logged in.
-This helps prevent the CCC container from stopping unexpectedly due to session inactivity.
+Linger keeps the user session active even when no one is logged in, which prevents the CCC container from stopping due to session inactivity.

 I cannot access CCC on Mozilla Firefox even after clicking the Accept the risk and continue button.